 That convenience doesn’t come at the cost of luxury features.
-The HBB 120 is equipped with an adjustable six-position head panel and a recline handle which unlocks inches of precious comfort.
-This seat was designed with longer rides in mind so your little ones won’t struggle to snooze during the more boring stretches of your next road trip.
+This seat is equipped with an adjustable six-position head panel and a recline handle that unlocks inches of precious comfort.
+The seat was designed with longer rides in mind so your little ones won’t struggle to snooze during the more boring stretches of your next road trip.

-The seat’s sturdy design is bolstered by the inclusion of adjustable side impact protection which Peg Perego says exceeds even the most stringent tests in the world.
-Wide-padded wings provide added side impact protection at a shoulder and head level where it is needed most.
+It’s sturdy design is bolstered by the inclusion of adjustable side-impact protection, which Peg Perego says exceeds even the most stringent safety standards in the world.
+Wide-padded wings provide added side-impact protection at a shoulder and head level where it is needed most.

 But this seat isn’t just an engineering marvel.
-High-quality two-tone fabrics, expert tailoring and flawless stitching combine to make this the best-looking seat we’ve ever tested.
+High-quality, two-tone fabrics, expert tailoring and flawless stitching combine to make this one of the best-looking seats we reviewed.